Learn Spanish Faster with this Tiny Email Hack

 By changing your Gmail language to Spanish, you’re immersing yourself in a familiar environment while being exposed to practical Spanish words you’ll see and use frequently.

-Let’s go over some of the common terms you’ll encounter in Gmail and their meanings:
+Let’s go over some common Spanish words and terms you’ll find in the Gmail:

 These words and more will now surround you every time you open your Gmail, helping you to associate Spanish terms with their corresponding functions.